-We are committed to the principles of fairness and equality.
+We are committed to the principles of inclusion, fairness, and equality.
 We believe that this commitment makes us a stronger, more vibrant, and more innovative company.
-We seek to build an environment where every employee, regardless of background, identity, or life experience, has an equal opportunity to grow and thrive.
+We seek to build a global environment where every employee, regardless of background, identity, or life experience, has an equal opportunity to grow and thrive.